 Step 5: Choosing a page design

-We’ll discuss your manuscript in detail, and I’ll learn about your target audience and what elements are in your book.
-Then I’ll prepare two or three designs for your pages based on our discussion.
+We’ll discuss your manuscript in detail, and we’ll learn about your target audience and what elements are in your book.
+Then we’ll prepare two or three designs for your pages based on our discussion.
 Each design will consist of the first page of a chapter, followed by a two-page spread (see Page Design Samples for examples).
-You’ll have choices of typefaces and layout, and I’ll create your final design template according to your preferences.
+You’ll have choices of typefaces and layout, and we’ll create your final design template according to your preferences.

 Step 6: Sending your final manuscript

-When your manuscript is ready, you can email me your document together with any images.
-If your files are too large to send by email, we can use a free online file transfer service such as YouSendIt, Dropbox, or EmailLargeFile.
+When your manuscript is ready, you can email us your document together with any images.
+If your files are too large to send by email, we can use a free online file transfer service such as WeTransfer, YouSendIt, or Dropbox.

 Step 7: Typesetting your book

-When I receive your manuscript, I’ll flow your text into the final design template and place your images.
+When we receive your manuscript, we’ll flow your text into the final design template and place your images.
 Each page will be typeset, including the front and back matter.
-I’ll create your title page, copyright page, table of contents, and any other front and back matter you’d like to include in your book.
-Then I’ll send you a PDF of your completed pages for review.
+We’ll create your title page, copyright page, table of contents, and any other front and back matter you’d like to include in your book.
+Then we’ll send you a PDF of your completed pages for review.

 Step 8: Reviewing and proofreading your pages